Title and statement of responsibility area

 Name of creator

-Bill Freedman, born January 20, 1950, was a dedicated naturalist, conservationist and esteemed Environmental Scientist.
-He was a professor and researcher in the Department of Biology and in the School for Resource and Environmental Studies at Dalhousie University from 1979 to 2015.
-Throughout his career, he served as Chair of the Biology Department from 2000-2007, held the George H.S.
-Campbell Chair in Biology from 2007-2010 and was appointed an Emeritus Professor when he retired in 2015.
+Bill Freedman, born 20 January 1950, was a dedicated naturalist, conservationist and environmental scientist.
+He was a professor and researcher in the Department of Biology and in the School for Resource and Environmental Studies at Dalhousie University from 1979–2015, teaching classes in introductory biology, environmental science and environmental ecology.
+From 2000–2007 he served as Chair of the Biology Department; he held the George H.S.
+Campbell Chair in Biology from 2007–2010 and was appointed Professor Emeritus on his retirement in 2015.

-Freedman’s work examines the effects of human economic activities on ecosystems and biodiversity.
-His research was largely carried out in the Arctic and in boreal and temperate forest regions of Canada.
-However, he also travelled to various other countries to observe ecosystems and biodiversity on a global scale.
-Freedman was a vigorous writer, publishing ten books (including the first Canadian Environmental Science textbook), more than one hundred peer-reviewed journal articles, hundreds of government reports and several thousand encyclopedia entries.
+Freedman’s research examined the impact of human economic activities on ecosystems and biodiversity.
+His interests included the ecological repercussions of a wide range of industrial activities, in particular those associated with forestry, including the effects of pesticides, metals, sulphur dioxide, acidification and nutrient inputs to freshwater.
+He studied forests as CO2-emission offsets, urban ecology, the design of environmental monitoring programs, and ecologically sustainable systems of resource use.
+Although much of his research was carried out in the Arctic and in boreal and temperate forest regions of Canada, he travelled widely to observe ecosystems and biodiversity on a global scale.
+He participated in environmental impact assessments of proposed and operating industrial facilities, and served on several government advisory panels.
+Freedman was a prolific writer who published 10 books (including the first Canadian Environmental Science textbook), more than 100 peer-reviewed journal articles, hundreds of scientific papers and research reports, and several thousand encyclopedia entries.

 Scope and content